venanzio/AoC/2025/README.md

 A more efficient way is to use a map that associate to the coordinates of each roll the number of adjacent rolls: starting with 0 for all, for each roll increase the count of its neighbours by one.

 In **Part 2** remove the accessible ones and decrease the count of their neighbours by 1.

+## Day 5: Cafeteria

+**Part 1**: for every food ID, check if it is within any of the range.

+**Part 2**: first fuse overlapping ranges together, then add up their sizes.